cosmos72/hyperluminal-mem/README.md

               (make-instance 'point3d :x x :y y :z z) new-index)))))

    An alternative approach to implement `msize-object`, `mread-object` and `mwrite-object` for standard-objects is to take advantage of the generic functions `mlist-objects-slots`, `msize-object-slots`, `mread-object-slots` and `mwrite-object-slots`.
 See `MWRITE-OBJECT-SLOTS` for details.

 - `MLIST-OBJECT-SLOTS` is a generic function, useful to implement `msize-object`, `mread-object` and `mwrite-object` when extending Hyperluminal-DB.
    See `MWRITE-OBJECT-SLOTS` for details.

 - `MSIZE-OBJECT-SLOTS` is a generic function, useful to implement `msize-object` when extending Hyperluminal-DB.
 See `MWRITE-OBJECT-SLOTS` for details.

 - `MREAD-OBJECT-SLOTS` is a generic function, useful to implement `mread-object` when extending Hyperluminal-DB.
 See `MWRITE-OBJECT-SLOTS` for details.

 - `MWRITE-OBJECT-SLOTS` is a generic function, useful to implement `mwrite-object` when extending Hyperluminal-DB.
 Details:

    The mechanism described in `MWRITE-OBJECT` above is very powerful and general, but sometimes all you need is to serialize/deserialize the slots of a standard-object: in this case it surely feels overcomplicated.

    For such purpose, Hyperluminal-DB provides the functions `msize-object-slots`, `mread-object-slots` and `mwrite-object-slots` which automatically obtain the slots of an object (more details below) and call the appropriate function among `msize`, `mread`, `mwrite` on each slot.

    This allows programmers to implement `msize-object`, `mread-object` and `mwrite-object` with the following six lines of code:

-  (defmethod msize-object ((object my-class) index)
+        (defmethod msize-object ((object point3d) index)
           (msize-object-slots object index))

-  (defmethod mwrite-object ((object my-class) ptr index end-index)
-    (mwrite-object-slots object ptr index end-index))
+        (defmethod mwrite-object ((object point3d) ptr index end-index) (mwrite-object-slots object ptr index end-index))

-  (defmethod mread-object ((type (eql 'my-class) ptr index end-index &key)
-    (mread-object-slots (make-instance 'my-class) ptr index end-index))
+        (defmethod mread-object ((type (eql 'point3d) ptr index end-index &key) (mread-object-slots (make-instance 'point3d) ptr index end-index))

    This simplified approach has some limitations:

    1. it only works on standard-objects, i.e. on classes defined with (defclass ...)

-  2. it can only serialize/deserialize (some or all) the object slots with plain `mread` and `mwrite`, i.e. it is NOT possible to specify a customized logic to serialize/deserialize the slots.
+   2. it can only serialize/deserialize (some or all) the object slots with plain `msize`, `mread` and `mwrite`, i.e. it is NOT possible to specify a customized logic to serialize/deserialize the slots.

    3. by default, *all* slots are serialized/deserialized.
 To override this behaviour, programmers can specialize the generic function `mlist-object-slots`, which must return the list of slots (either slot names or closer-mop:slot-definition) to be serialized/deserialized.
 The methods on `mlist-object-slots` have the form:

-     (defmethod mlist-object-slots ((object my-class))
+           (defmethod mlist-object-slots ((object point3d))
-       '(foo bar baz))
+             '(x y z))

       i.e. they must be specialized on objects, not on their class names.

 - `MWRITE-MAGIC` to be documented...